-In addition to core financial statements and notes the council, as an authority that issues council tax and business rates bills, maintains a separate income and expenditure account, the collection fund, showing transactions in relation to this income and how the demands on the fund from Oxfordshire County Council, Thames Valley Police Authority and town and parish councils have been satisfied.
-This is shown on pages 60-62.
+In addition to core financial statements and notes the council, as an authority that issues council tax and business rates bills, maintains a separate income and expenditure account, the collection fund, showing transactions in relation to this income and how the demands on the fund from Oxfordshire County Council, Police and Crime Commissioner for Thames Valley and town and parish councils have been satisfied.
+This is shown on pages 58-60.